Saving for College: Surveying Some Options

 The Private College 529 is the only 529 plan that is not run by a state.
 Instead, the participating colleges and universities own the Plan.
 They also guarantee the tuition you prepay.

 In general, prepaid plans offer certainty of college costs with a related trade-off.
 They limit your child’s flexibility when choosing which school to attend.
-Some states offer transferability of benefits; some offer a potential for partial refunds if the beneficiary (or an eligible sibling) does not attend college.
+Some states offer transferability of benefits; some offer the potential for partial refunds if the beneficiary (or an eligible sibling) does not attend college.

-Account ownership
+Account Ownership

 One of the most important features of a 529 plan is its ownership.
 The account belongs to you.
 Your child may be the beneficiary, but you remain in charge of the money, which is managed by a fund manager assigned by the state.
 The importance of account ownership will be discussed in more detail in our next blog, which will discuss financial aid.

-In general, college savings plans allow you to choose from a variety of predetermined asset allocation portfolios that range from conservative to aggressive, based on historic volatility and potential return.
+In general, college savings plans allow you to choose from a variety of predetermined asset allocation portfolios that range from conservative to aggressive, based on their historic volatility and potential return.

 What if your child receives a scholarship?